bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 This country abounds in coronavirus, so get ready to escape!
 Travelling in Norway always abounds with exciting and surprising.

+* No...(to).. without (-ing)... : emphasize
+No play pop music without composing with MIDI.
+You can't finish this job without speaking English.

 # Janurary 11,12 : Be Creative - On Your Own
 * production (n.)